fullmetalbrackets/blog/src/pages/blog/setup-a-samba-share-on-linux-via-command-line.md

 ## Improve transfer speeds for Samba

 After transferring files back and forth between Windows and Linux via the Samba share, you may notice it's extremely slow!
-After some googling I found some additional configuration options <a href="https://eggplant.pro/blog/faster-samba-smb-cifs-share-performance" target="_blank" rel="noopener">on someone's blog</a> that claimed to improve network performance, and in my experience it works.
+After some googling I found some additional configuration options <a href="https://eggplant.pro/blog/faster-samba-smb-cifs-share-performance" target="_blank" rel="noopener noreferrer">on someone's blog</a> that claimed to improve network performance, and in my experience it works.

 Add the following code (feel free to remove all the comments) to your <em>smb.conf</em> file under `[global]`.